dgaydukov/cert-aws/sa/README.md

         HttpCode: 200-299
 ```
 * use AWS::AutoScalingPlans::ScalingPlan to create asg based on predictive scaling (https://docs.aws.amazon.com/autoscaling/plans/userguide/what-is-aws-auto-scaling.html)
+* Add auto-scaling example for specific time range with `AWS::AutoScaling::ScheduledAction`
++ add based on number of messages in sqs
 * try glacier select to csv archive
 * add cf template for iam database authentication (then go to public ec2 and try to access db with both regular username/password and iam token)
 * create cf template with dynamodb vpc endpoint and access dynamodb from ec2 in private subnet (add auto scaling to dynamoDb)